Axe Valley Community College

 The new 3G pitch was officially opened by Axe Valley Community College’s head teacher Martin Smith, Exeter City FC’s Director of Football, Steve Perryman, Former Torquay United Manager Leroy Rosenior and representatives from Devon’s County FA, who played a key role in steering the project.

-At the ceremony, Rosenior said, “I used to play on a plastic pitch at QPR thirty years ago and it was awful – whereas this is a wonder.
+At the ceremony, Rosenior said, “I used to play on a plastic pitch at Queens Park Rangers thirty years ago and it was awful, whereas this is a wonder.
 To get more talent coming through, we need the facilities that give coaches and players the opportunity to get out there – in all weathers and at all times of the day.
 This facility will certainly give the local area a great boost in achieving this.”

 “The opening of this facility precisely meets the aspirations of The FA to ensure that grassroots football facilities are pulled up by their bootstraps and we ensure that clubs and players have an environment in which to grow and develop – both in terms of participation and coaching for the next generation of English players.”